Curriculum for Today, Change for Tomorrow

 At the Crossroads of Social Justice, Art, and Community

-REALSOUL is a curriculum-based arts organization that creates K–8 educational resources and workshops rooted in arts, community, and action.
-We work with educators, families, and youth through creative, transformative learning experiences that center the intersectional stories of marginalized communities.
+REALSOUL is a curriculum-based arts organization that develops K–8 Ethnic Studies curriculum, arts education programs, and culturally responsive teaching resources.
+We partner with educators, families, and youth to design interdisciplinary learning experiences rooted in social justice, creativity, and community-based education, centering the intersectional stories of marginalized communities.

 Our Services